secto-io/atomic-swap/README.md

-# Matchpool generic atomic cross chain trading
+# Atomic cross chain trading
 This repo contains utilities to manually perform cross-chain atomic swaps between Guppy and other currencies.
 Currently Qtum, Ethereum, and their erc20 based tokens are supported.

 ----